-During the Soviet era (see p.
-11-12 of History and Myth), open sexuality and displays of affection were largely socially unacceptable.
+During the Soviet era (see History and Myth), open sexuality and displays of affection were largely socially unacceptable.
 Today, Estonians generally have developed an easygoing and liberal view of sexual intimacy.
 Accordingly, public displays of affection, including kissing and holding hands, are common.

-Estonia's fertility rate has been declining in recent decades, from 2.3 children per woman in 1988 to 1.6 in 2023, well below the rate required to maintain the population.
+Estonia's fertility rate has been declining in recent decades, from 2.3 children per woman in 1988 to 1.6 in 2024, well below the rate required to maintain the population.
 This drop is due in part to young Estonians' prioritization of career or financial objectives over procreation.
 Concerned about the low birth rate, the Estonian government offers families incentives to have children.
 In addition to generous leave policies, the government provides families "parents pay" equivalent to the parent's normal monthly salary for a period of 18 months following a baby's birth.

 Of note, abortion is legal and common in Estonia.
-In 2007, the abortion rate peaked with 70.5 abortions per

-100 live births.
-In recent years, Estonia's abortion rate has decreased, resulting in 33 abortions per 100 live births in 2021.
+In 2007. the abortion rate peaked with 70.5 abortions per 100 live births.
+In recent years.
+Estonia's abortion rate has decreased, resulting in 32 abortions per 100 live births in 2023.

-Homosexuality
+Homosexuality in Estonia

 Estonia's 1992 constitution decriminalizes homosexual activity and prohibits discrimination based on sexual orientation.
-In 2013, Estonia passed a law criminalizing same-sex rape, then in 2014, adopted the Civil Partnership Act, which recognized same-sex couples and afforded them civil protections.
+In 2013.
+Estonia passed a law criminalizing same-sex rape, then in 2014, adopted the Civil Partnership Act, which recognized same-sex couples and afforded them civil protections.
 In 2023, Estonia legalized same-sex marriage and joint adoption, making it the first Baltic country to do so.
-Despite these legal protections, LGBT Estonians commonly experience harassment but often avoid reporting incidents of violence.
+Despite these legal protections, homosexual Estonians commonly experience harassment but often avoid reporting incidents of violence.
 Many are also reluctant to display affection in public for fear of physical or verbal assault.
+At this time, the US State Department does not have a Status of Forces Agreement in place for Estonia.
+Service members will be subject to local laws with regards to this topic.